sapegin/washingcode-book/manuscript/100_Code_style.md

 I prefer not to overload my brain with such questions and always use semicolons.

-Luckily, semicolonless JavaScript projects are far less common now than they used to be some ten years ago.
+Luckily, _semicolonless_ JavaScript projects are far less common now than they used to be some ten years ago.

 ## Tabs or spaces

 Doesn’t matter, as long as we have a linter or autoformatter to automatically make it right.
 With modern code editors there’s no difference, and most of the time I don’t even know what projects, I’m working on, are using.

-I> We talk more bout linters in the [Lint your code](#linting) chapter, and about code formatters in [Autoformat your code](#formatting) chapter.
+I> We talk about linters in the [Lint your code](#linting) chapter, and about code formatters in [Autoformat your code](#formatting) chapter.

 ## The rest doesn’t matter